-Hot Lunch Program Coordinator: The hot lunch coordinator acts as the liaison between the Choice Lunch, PTA, and school administration and has responsibility for scheduling parent volunteers to staff lunch distribution throughout the year.
+Hot Lunch Program Coordinator: The hot lunch coordinator acts as the liaison between the district, PTA, and school administration and has responsibility for scheduling parent volunteers to staff lunch distribution throughout the year.
 The coordinator also helps parents or students who are experiencing difficulty with the hot lunch program.
 The coordinator must be on campus during lunchtime most days for the first couple weeks of school until the program is running smoothly and then once a week to oversee the program for the rest of the school year.

 New Family Welcome Coordinator: Organize a New Families (to the District) Welcome Coffee during Orientation.
 Provide refreshments, maps of the school, the updated FAQ sheet, and any other relevant material.
 Organize a New Families (to the District) Social in the fall.
 This event is coordinated with the LPIE school reps, in the evening, and usually at a home.
 The goal is to connect new families to each other and introduce them to what LPIE and the PTA do.
 The New Family Welcome Coordinator also is expected to help the President give tours of Stanley to families as requested throughout the year.
 The Coordinator will have a chance to shadow the President on a few tours before actually conducting one on their own.